Bit Store Card

 - Monthly fees continuing during service disruptions

-The card currently has a poor Trustpilot rating of approximately 2.0 out of 5, largely due to reliability issues.
+The card currently has a poor Trustpilot rating of approximately 2.0 out of 5, largely due to reliability issues that have persisted well beyond the initial late-2024 problems.

 Usage Limitations